 States With Highest Average Flood Insurance Costs

-The most expensive flood insurance premiums—through the NFIP—were actually in New England, with Rhode Island, Connecticut, Vermont, and Massachusetts taking the top four most expensive spots.
-New York, while not in New England, but still in the Northeast, was the fifth most expensive.
-Mean costs are likely high due to low-lying shores and coastal areas along Long Island and New York City.
+The most expensive flood insurance premiums—through the NFIP—were actually in New England, with Connecticut, Vermont, Rhode Island and Massachusetts taking the top four most expensive spots.
+Pennsylvania, while not in New England, but still in the Northeast, was the fifth most expensive.

 States with the Lowest Average Flood Insurance Costs

 Cost of Private Flood Insurance

 Private flood insurance has recently grown in popularity as an alternative to the NFIP.
 However, not all states have access to a private flood insurance company.
 One of the largest companies, The Flood Insurance Agency, operates in 37 states and is currently the only one to quote online.
 Rates generally don't fluctuate much across state lines, instead they're based on how much coverage receive and how far from the water's edge your home is.
 Below you can find sample costs of how the cost of private flood insurance varies based on what zones your address falls in.

 |State||"V" Zone||"A" Zone||"B" Zone and Lower|